LouisMazel/maz-ui/packages/changelogen-monorepo/README.md

 - 🎨 Optional changelog formatting with custom commands
 - ⚙️ Optional Lerna integration (updates `lerna.json` if present)

+## Warning

+The independent mode has not been fully tested, some edge cases may not be handled correctly.
+Use it with caution and before running the release flow with `--dry-run` to see what will happen.

 ## Installation

 ```bash